If you’re looking for writing jobs online, there’s a good chance you’re sifting through a pile of junk.

 If you’re using made-for-the-masses sites like Craigslist, Indeed, and Upwork to find writing jobs, you’ll have to sort through a lot of rotten apples to find work that pays pro rates.

 But not all places that publish writing jobs are filled with rotten leads and low-paying work.

-In fact, if you know where to look (like the Junk-Free Job Board inside the Freelance Writers Den) you can find great clients that pay pro rates.
+In fact, if you know where to look, you can find great clients that pay pro rates.